CERTIFICATED / TEACHERS

 Please visit our Current Openings page to view all open positions.
 You may apply to specific job openings, using the "Jobs" tab in the application.
 Job postings are updated daily, so we recommend checking frequently for new positions.

-We’ve created a new Certificated Hiring and Support Guide to support you through the application and hiring process!
 If you have questions about your application or about the process more broadly, please contact us at teach@sfusd.edu.

 Certificated - Frequently Asked Questions